Last reviewed 30 August 2022

 steps to be taken to prevent the exposure of employees to SHH or, where this is not reasonably practicable, adequately controlling the risks

-that only where adequate control of exposure cannot be achieved by other means, should suitable personal protective equipment ((PPE) be provided in addition to the measures required.
+that only where adequate control of exposure cannot be achieved by other means, should suitable personal protective equipment (PPE) be provided in addition to the measures required.
+PPE must always be a last resort.

 Where there is the possibility of chemical splashes to the eye, all staff should wear eye protection.
 There is wide variation in the types of protective eyewear.
 The protection chosen for specific work situations depends on the circumstances of exposure, the extent of the hazard, other PPE being used and personal vision needs.
 Eye protection must be comfortable and allow for sufficient peripheral vision and must be adjustable to ensure a secure fit.